armannphd/credit-risk-classification/README.md

 ## Overview of the Analysis

-This analysis, conducted using Python, looks at a total of 77,536 loans and data related to each loan to construct a computational model that may be used to predict the likelihood of whether a loan is healthy or has a high risk of defaulting.
-A total of seven factors were considered when constructing this prediction model: (1) loan amount, (2) interest rate, (3) borrower’s income, (4) borrower’s debt to income ratio, (5) number of accounts the borrower had at the time of the loan, (6) the number of derogatory marks on the borrower’s loan report, (7) borrower’s total debt.
+This analysis, conducted using Python, looks at data from 77,536 loans and constructs a prediction model determining the likelihood a loan will be healthy or one of high-risk and close to defaulting.
+A total of seven factors were considered: (1) loan amount, (2) interest rate, (3) borrower’s income, (4) borrower’s debt to income ratio, (5) number of accounts under borrower's name at the time of the loan, (6) number of derogatory marks on the borrower’s loan report, and (7) borrower’s total debt.

-A linear logistic regression model from the SKLearn library was instantiated, the original data was split (75% went to training, 25% went to testing) and the model was trained with the training set.
-The testing set was then used to assess the accuracy of the model at predicting healthy versus high-risk loans.
-A second analysis was done using the imbalanced-learn library to assess the effects of the imbalance within the original dataset (2,500 high-risk loans versus 75,036 healthy loans).
+A linear logistic regression model from the SKLearn library was instantiated, the original data was split (75% went to training, 25% went to testing), and the model was trained and tested to assess its accuracy at predicting healthy versus high-risk loans.
+Additionally, a second prediction model using the imbalanced-learn library's RandomOverSampler module was constructed to assess the effects of the inherent lopsidedness within the original dataset (2,500 high-risk loans versus 75,036 healthy loans).

 ## Results

  ### **Machine Learning Model 1 (original data)**:
   * overall accuracy score = 99%
-  * overal balance accuracy score = 95% (difference in value indicative of varying sample sizes)
+  * overall balanced accuracy score = 95% (difference from overall accuracy score indicative of varying sample sizes)

 * Performance of model predicting healthy loans (‘0’)
 	* precision = 100%